JPynx/Velorio/README.md

 As of right now there's 4 main "events" as Godot calls it.

-(Pictures are included in each individual folder)
+(Pictures are included in the Pictures folder)

 Main, World, Player, and Frog